White Grape · Emilia Romagna

 The map

-Pignolettolight to medium, very soft tannin
+Pignolettolight to medium, crisp, fresh acidity

 Gleraa close match